-It’s important to take the time to construct the scorecard properly.
-If you don’t, you won’t have a fabric that weaves everything together.
-Some clients think the more metrics the better, but that is not the case at all.
-In fact, the more succinct it is, the better a roadmap it provides.
-The best scorecards provide focus and priority – both across the organization and within all tiers of an organization.
+Constructing a ScorecardIt’s important to take the time to construct a scorecard properly.
+If you don’t, you won’t end up with a fabric that successfully weaves all the threads together.
+Some believe that the more metrics in a scorecard the better, but that’s not the case.
+There are a limited number of key levers that influence business results.
+The more focused a scorecard is, the clearer the roadmap.
+The best scorecards provide simplicity and priority – both across the organization and within the tiers of an organization.